preservim/vim-colors-pencil/README.markdown

 # vim-colors-pencil

-> A color scheme for Vim inspired by iA Writer
+> A light color scheme for Vim inspired by iA Writer

-iA Writer is an elegant word processor, only marred by its lack of Vim.
-It does have a nice colorscheme, which this one is modeled after.
+iA Writer is an elegant word processor, marred only by its lack of Vim.
+It does have a nice colorscheme, which this one is inspired by.

 * Subtle indicators of changes in the gutter for Signify, git-gutter, etc.
 * Ideal for use in a distraction-free environment